algolia/docsearch/docs/README.md

 ### HTML

-All Markdown files situated in `./src` will be transformed into `.html` files in `./dist`.
+It transforms every Markdown files situated in `./src` into `.html` files in `./dist`.
 They will be wrapped into the layout defined in their front-matter.

 All the headers will be converted to their respective `<hX>` tag, along with a